by Personal Injury Help

-Get acclimated—if you are used to going 15-mile and the temperature suddenly jumps up into the 90s, with high humidity, it’s not safe to expect to take the same route in the same timeframe.
+Get acclimated, especially if you are used to going 15-mile and the temperature suddenly jumps up into the 90s.
+Add higher humidity, to the equation and it’s not safe to expect to take the same route in the same timeframe.
 It can take weeks to get used to cycling at high temperatures, so try taking in easy for a while so you can get used to the heat.

 Stay hydrated—a 150-pound cyclist will need to drink at least one 16-ounce bottle of water per hour.
 Plus a glass of water about 45 minutes before leaving.
-If you’re heavier or if you’re going on a particularly hilly or challenging route, you could need up to four bottles per hour.
+If you’re heavier or if you’re riding a challenging route, you could need up to four bottles per hour.